Topological decoding of grid cell activity via path lifting to covering spaces: Discussion

 The proposed method complements previous decoding approaches in that it only requires the activity of a single grid module (as opposed to multiple grid modules) \cite{mathis2012optimal, stemmler2015connecting} and that it doesn't involve any training process.
 Furthermore, the method doesn't require any phase information of the grid modules, enhancing the applicability of the method.

+Recent work has shown that individual grid cell spike trains are often too irregular to convey the lattice structure of the firing fields, and that extracting lattice structure from spike trains requires parameter regimes in which the animal's trajectory passes through neighboring grid fields in sequence without omissions \cite{dabaghian2023grid}.
+In contrast, our method operates on population vectors -- the simultaneous activity of co-modular grid cells at each time step.
+The collection of these population vectors forms a torus, which is then used for path reconstruction.
+Because we analyze the population-level activity, we do not require any individual cell to exhibit regular firing activity.

 In order for the method to reconstruct paths accurately, several assumptions must be met.
-The presented method requires that the grid cells are recorded for a sufficiently long time so that the toroidal structure of the population vectors become clear.
+The presented method requires that the grid cells are recorded for a sufficiently long time so that the toroidal structure of the population vectors becomes clear.
 Furthermore, accurate path reconstruction depends on sufficiently dense temporal sampling.
-As discussed in Fig.~\ref{fig:lifting_issues}, having insufficient timepoints or the subject moving quickly between two timepoints can lead to poor lifting.
-On the other hand, including too many timepoints can lead to slow computation, especially when computing the toroidal coordinates.
-In particular, the analysis of two-dimensional experimental data involves a preprocessing that selects the relevant timepoints.
+As discussed in Fig.~\ref{fig:lifting_issues}, having insufficient time points can lead to poor lifting.
+On the other hand, including too many time points can lead to slow computation, especially when computing the toroidal coordinates.
+In particular, the analysis of two-dimensional experimental data involves a preprocessing that selects the relevant time points.
 Such preprocessing must be done in a manner that preserves the toroidal structure of grid cells.

+The affine transformation used to align the reconstructed path to the ground-truth trajectory serves as an evaluation tool to quantify reconstruction accuracy; it is not part of the decoding algorithm itself.
+It is unclear whether the brain needs to resolve this affine ambiguity to perform path integration.
+The path reconstruction in this work can be interpreted as performing path integration over basis vectors of $\mathbb{R}^2$ that are not necessarily orthogonal.
+If the brain's internal coordinate system similarly operates in a non-orthogonal basis, then no affine correction would be required to track relative position.

+If, however, alignment with the geometry of the physical environment is needed, the affine ambiguity could in principle be resolved in at least two ways.
+First, combining information from multiple grid modules with different spacings and orientations is sufficient to recover absolute position, because the ambiguity inherent in any single module's periodic code is eliminated when multiple modules are combined \cite{stemmler2015connecting}.
+Second, other spatially tuned cell populations, including place cells and boundary cells, as well as visual landmarks, could provide an external anchor for mapping from the brain's toroidal coordinate system to the physical environment.
+These possibilities are consistent with the broader view that spatial navigation relies on the coordinated activity of multiple cell types.